ddunford/LLMTune/README.md

 ### Common Issues
 - **CUDA not detected**: Ensure NVIDIA drivers and CUDA toolkit are properly installed
-- **Out of memory**: Try reducing batch size or using QLoRA instead of LoRA
+- **Out of memory**: Unsloth's optimizations should prevent this, but try reducing batch size if needed
-- **Training stuck**: Check logs for dataset formatting issues
+- **Training not using both GPUs**: Enable "Use Dual GPU" in training configuration
+- **Slow training**: Ensure Unsloth is properly installed and check logs for "2x faster" messages

 ### Getting Help
 - Check the [Issues](https://github.com/ddunford/LLMTune/issues) for common problems